Mturco3/AI-ML-Project-2023-2024-285251/README.md

 ## EXPERIMENTAL DESIGN

+### 1) Outliers Handling

+**Main Purpose:**
+The primary objective of this experiment was to determine the impact of noisy data on the performance of the machine learning model.
+As shown in the EDA, the dataset contains outliers that may negatively affect the model's ability to generalize, especially for the feautures 'Arrival Delay in Minutes' and 'Departure Delay in Minutes'.
+On the other hand, many features have a range between 1 and 5, hence the outliers are not so relevant for these features.
+The experiment aims to quantify the impact of outliers on the different model's performance and determine the optimal approach to handling outliers.

+**Baseline(s):**
+The baseline for comparison is the model's performance without any outlier handling.
+The baseline is used to determine whether the outlier handling approach improves the model's performance.

+**Evaluation Metric(s):**
+Since we do not have a specific aim (for example, minimize the false positives or the false negatives), we decided to consider multiple metrics to evaluate the model's performance.
+In particular, we considered the accuracy, the precision, the recall, the F1-score and the ROC-AUC score.
+However, for this kind of problem we assumed that minimize false positives is more important than minimize false negatives, since it is better to predict a customer as satisfied and then discover that he is not, than predict a customer as unsatisfied and then discover that he is satisfied.
+For this reason, we decided to consider the precision as the main metric to evaluate the model's performance.

+### Conclusion:

+Conclusion: The best approach to handle outliers is to remove them.
+In fact, the model's performance is better when the outliers are removed.

 #### Introduction to the Experimental Approach:

 Our experimental methodology centered on accurately anticipating customer contentment while pinpointing the most influential attributes.
 This strategy involved in-depth scrutiny, model curation, and assessment;